AI governance for banks, insurers, and fintechs

 Regulatory Disclosure Generation

-Auto-generate TRAIGA-compliant public disclosures and EU AI Act technical documentation from your model inventory.
-Adverse action notice requirements and explainability documentation generated in one click.
+Auto-generate EU AI Act technical documentation and adverse-action reasoning records from your model inventory.
+Explainability documentation generated in one click.

-Every model creation, risk assessment, control update, and disclosure generation is timestamped, attributed, and immutably logged — satisfying examiner requests from the Fed, OCC, CFPB, or state regulators.
+Every model creation, risk assessment, control update, and disclosure generation is timestamped, attributed, and recorded in a tamper-evident, append-only log — supporting examiner requests from the Fed, OCC, CFPB, or state regulators.

 Examiner-Ready Reporting